Skip to content

 This sounds simple.
 It isn’t.
 Phone numbers come in many formats: +41 44 123 45 67, 044 123 45 67, 0041441234567.
 Your middleware needs to normalise numbers before searching.

 We normalise to E.164 format (+41441234567) and search against a normalised field in V2.
-Sales Cloud V2 stores phone numbers as entered by users — which means inconsistent formats.
-Our middleware handles the normalisation on both sides: normalise the incoming caller number AND normalise the V2 stored numbers during comparison.
+Sales Cloud V2 stores phone numbers as entered by users, which means wildly inconsistent formats.
+Our middleware handles normalisation on both sides: normalise the incoming caller number AND normalise the V2 stored numbers during comparison.
+Nota bene: if you skip normalisation on the stored side, you’ll get phantom misses that drive your support team mad.

-Pro tip: build a phone number index.
+Build a phone number index.
 Querying V2’s API with wildcard phone searches on every call is slow.
 We maintain a lightweight lookup cache (Redis on BTP) that maps normalised phone numbers to V2 entity IDs.
 The cache refreshes every 15 minutes and on entity update events.
+Without this cache, lookup latency jumps from 200ms to 1.5+ seconds.
+That blows your 2-second budget entirely.

 The middleware needs to call Sales Cloud V2 APIs on behalf of users.
 We use OAuth 2.0 with SAP IAS (Identity Authentication Service) as the identity provider.
 The widget handles the initial OAuth flow; the middleware uses refresh tokens for API calls.

 For telephony-to-middleware authentication, it depends on the provider.
 Cisco and Genesys use API keys.
 Cloud providers like RingCentral and Teams use OAuth.
-The middleware abstracts this — adding a new telephony provider means implementing one adapter interface.
+The middleware abstracts this away, so adding a new telephony provider means implementing one adapter interface.
+The V2 integration stays the same.

 Every call creates a phone call activity in Sales Cloud V2.
 We log: